Relational Attunement in Core Strokes®

 These signals often arise before the client becomes consciously aware of them.
 By recognizing such changes early, the practitioner can support the process before activation becomes overwhelming or suppressed.

-In this sense, relational attunement allows the therapeutic process to unfold in synchrony with the organism’s natural rhythm.
+In this sense, relational attunement allows the therapeutic process to unfold in synchrony with the organism’s natural rhythms of regulation, expression, and integration.

 Breath as a Primary Indicator